 - MK Food Passport Scheme & Independent Food Forum

 - £ssential Savings Digital Pop Up Shop

 - Off Grid Domestic Lighting

 - Community Computing Literacy

 - Centre MK Beacon Navigation for Visually Impaired

 - Gamification of Redways

 - Redways Reporting App

-This work demonstrates how digital tools can empower citizens to take the lead in conceiving of and running bottom-up initiatives, with implications for Smart City projects across the UK and internationally.
+Another round of projects were funded in early 2017 and this work demonstrates how digital tools can empower citizens to take the lead in conceiving of and running bottom-up initiatives, with implications for Smart City projects across the UK and internationally.